 Remember to take your shopping list from the envelope.

-Have a container with an ice brick inside to keep the perishables fresh while you are in town.
+Have a food cooler container with an ice brick packs inside to keep the perishables fresh while you are in town.
 Make sure to buy fruit and vegetables, your body needs it to stay healthy.
 The health Gurus say you need seven potions of fruit and veggies a day, see how far you can get my love.

 It is good if you have a crate or a small shopping cart in the boot of your car to carry all the parcels inside